5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Webcams.md

 If you can't boot with SIP enabled, you must add permissions to the SQL3 database manually, as explained here: [Unable to grant special permissions to apps](https://dortania.github.io/OpenCore-Legacy-Patcher/ACCEL.html#unable-to-grant-special-permissions-to-apps-ie-camera-access-to-zoom)

+> **Note** This guide is applicable to *any* 3rd party app which requires access to the microphone and/or camera – Digital Audio Workstations and Video Editing Software included!

 ## Furter Resources

 - **More about tcc**: [What tcc does and doesn't](https://eclecticlight.co/2023/02/10/privacy-what-tcc-does-and-doesnt)